 A plan that offer guaranteed returns and financial protection for your family.

 Kotak Guaranteed Savings Plan

 Paying taxes is important, but the procedure to calculate and file them can seem tricky.
 To make the process simpler, the Income Tax Department of India provides a lot of helpful online tools for you to use.
-From viewing your tax-related information to calculating how much tax is due, these options available on the Income Tax Department’s website are very convenient.
-One such tool is Form 26AS
+From viewing your tax-related information to calculating how much tax is due, these options available on official website of the Income Tax Department are very convenient.
+One such tool is Form 26AS.

 Form 26AS is a consolidated credit statement that shows all the information regarding your taxes.
 From Tax Collected at Source (TCS), Regular Assessment Tax, and Tax Deducted at Source (TDS) to Assessment Tax and Advance Tax - there are several different income tax deductions charged on your income.

-On the TRACES website, you can find Form 26AS wherein the division regarding the details about your income tax dues is done clearly.
+On the TRACES (TDS Reconciliation Analysis and Correction Enabling System) website, you can find Form 26AS, wherein the division regarding the details of your income tax dues is done clearly.
 This detailed statement is very helpful in understanding all the tax that has been credited to your account.